 Gobholo Cave

-The highlight of our trip was spelunking in Gobholo cave, one of the largest granite caves in the world.
-Instead of being formed by acidic water slowly eating away at the rock like in limestone caves, Gobholo is an erosional cave, carved out by a flowing stream of water.
-The water carries small rocks and sand.
+The highlight of our trip was spelunking in Gobholo Cave, one of the largest granite caves in the world.
+Unlike limestone caves, which are formed by acidic water eroding rock, Gobholo is an erosional cave carved out by a flowing stream of water carrying small rocks and sand.

-I booked the trip via a local caving organization and Paula, and I met our guide at night and hiked through the forest in the darkness up the side of a mountain until we reached the small entrance of the cave.
-We had the whole cave to ourselves, and I discovered that there wasn’t room for anyone else anyways.
-The granite cave was the smallest I have ever explored, and it didn’t take long before we were squeezing into small cave chutes.
-The experience was insanely claustrophobia.
-Most tunnels were barely big enough to walk through but others required crawling.
+I booked the trip through a local caving organization, and Paula and I met our guide at night.
+We hiked through the forest in darkness up the side of a mountain until we reached the entrance of the cave.
+We had the entire cave to ourselves, though I soon realized that the space was so tight that there wouldn’t have been room for anyone else anyway.
+The tunnels of this granite cave were the smallest I’ve ever explored, and it didn’t take long before we were squeezing into small chutes.
+The experience was incredibly claustrophobic.
+Most of the tunnels were barely wide enough to walk through, and some required crawling.

 Me in Gobholo cave in the nut cracker chute